e3bo/e3bo.github.io/index.md

 progress](https://github.com/e3bo/2015phylo).
 In [some
 work](http://biorxiv.org/content/early/2015/09/26/017178) on
-identification of models for the spread of an emerging porcine disease I learned about critical slowing down, and have since contributed to many [publications](http://daphnia.ecology.uga.edu/midas/?page_id=12) on the potential use of dynamical systems concepts in the forecasting of major shifts in the dynamics of infectious diseases.
+identification of models for the spread of an emerging porcine disease I learned about critical slowing down, and I have since contributed to many [publications](http://daphnia.ecology.uga.edu/midas/?page_id=12) on the potential use of dynamical systems concepts in the forecasting of major shifts in the dynamics of infectious diseases.
 I have also